Kidepo Valley National Park in the North-Eastern Uganda,

 3. The Kakine Campsite, it’s a small distance from Apoka.
 This campsite has fresh drinking water and firewood.

 On arrival at Apoka Rest Camp you can arrange for a ranger-guide to go with you everywhere while at the park.
 A ranger knows many of the bird species.
 The park management also requires that all tour vehicles moving towards the north into the Kidepo Valley be escorted by armed guards to combat any possible danger from poachers and cattle rustlers in the area.

 Access to Kidepo Valley National Park

 A traveler can use road or air transport.
-Usually from Kampala, a drive goes through Mbale, Soroti via Moroto covering a distance of 840 kilometers in 12-hours journey in which 4 Wheel Drive vehicles are most suitable.
-There are also Chartered aircraft from Entebbe International Airport to the Park Headquarters.
+Usually from Kampala, a drive goes through Mbale, Soroti via Moroto covering 840 kilometers in 12-hours journey in which 4 Wheel Drive vehicles are most suitable.
+There are also Chartered plane from Entebbe International Airport to the Park Headquarters.

 At Kidepo Valley, there are various safari and tour activities visitor engage in and these include game drive safaris, Nature Walks, Bird Watching and Cultural Encounters among others.